eazow/knowledge-hierarchy/english/toefl/sentences.md

 5. The greater the population there is in a locality, the greater the need there is for water,transportation, and disposal of refuse.
 6. Perfectly matched pearls, strung into a necklace, bring a far higher price than the samepearls sold individually.
 7. The development of mechanical timepieces spurred the search for more accurate sundialswith which to regulate them.
-8. Studies of the gravity field of the Earth indicate that its crust and mantle yield when unusualweight is placed on them.
+8. Studies of the gravity field of the Earth indicate that its crust and mantle yield when unusual weight is placed on them.
-9. Quails typically have short rounded wings that enable them to spring into full flight instantlywhen disturbed in their hiding places.
+9. Quails typically have short rounded wings that enable them to spring into full flight instantly when disturbed in their hiding places.
-10. Fungi are important in the process of decay, which returns ingredients to the soil, enhancessoil fertility, and decomposes animal debris.
+10. Fungi are important in the process of decay, which returns ingredients to the soil, enhances soil fertility, and decomposes animal debris.
 11. Most substance contract when they freeze so that the density of a substance’s solid is higher than the density of its liquid.
 12. By the middle of the twentieth century, painters and sculptors in the United States had begun to exert a great worldwide influence over art.
 13. Although apparently rigid, bones exhibit a degree of elasticity that enables the skeleton to with stand considerable impact.
 14. Finally, the coughing reflex in reaction to irritants in the airway produces not a cough during sleep but a cessation of breathing.
+15. But when consumers do not know they are being lobbied,they may accept claims they would otherwise be suspicious of.
+16. Buyers and sellers should be aware of new developments in technology which can and does affect marketing activities.